 Adding Log File Data to Your Crawl

-Integrating log file data with DeepCrawl is a straightforward and painless process.
+Integrating log file data with Lumar (formerly called DeepCrawl) is a straightforward and painless process.
 Check out our Supported Uploads Guide to find out how you can upload summary data from some popular log file analyser tools such as Screaming Frog and Splunk.

 To begin with, you will need to access your existing log file analyser tool and export summary data for a selected date range.
-In a recent DeepCrawl webinar, Eric Enge of Stone Temple recommended working with a month’s worth of server log file data as standard and a week’s worth if the website has a high volume of traffic and bot requests.
+In our Lumar webinar on log file analysis, Eric Enge of Stone Temple recommended working with a month’s worth of server log file data as standard and a week’s worth if the website has a high volume of traffic and bot requests.

-How to Put Your Log File Data to Use with DeepCrawl’s Integration
+How to Put Your Log File Data to Use with Lumar’s Integration

 “Sounds great, but how can I use it?”
 I hear you ask?
 Well let’s take a deep dive into the nuts and bolts of our game changing update.